davidlamt/davidltran.com/src/posts/const-not-immutable-js/index.md

 console.log(person); // { age: 35, name: 'Tim' }
 ```

 Hmm, that is a bit weird.
-Why could a variable declared with `const` by changed?
+Why could a variable declared with `const` be changed?

 Well, as previously stated, that is because variables delcared with `const` are **not** immutable.